-(i) the lesser of the original acquisition cost evidenced by clause (B)(ii)(I) of this subparagraph plus costs identified in clause (B)(ii)(II)(-b-) of this subparagraph, oror, or
+(I) the lesser of the original acquisition cost evidenced by clause (B)(ii)(I) of this subparagraph plus costs identified in clauseitem (B)(ii)(II)(-b-) of this subparagraph; or,

-(ii) if applicable, the "as-is" value conclusion evidenced by clause (B)(ii)(II)(-a-) of this subparagraph, or,
+(II) if applicable, the "as-is" value conclusion evidenced by clause-item (B)(ii)(II)(a-) of this subparagraph if less than the value identified in subclause (I); or,

-(iii) if applicable, the transfer value approved by USDA.
-Acquisition cost is limited to ; or, (vi) if applicable, the appraised land value for transactions which includewhere all existing buildings will be demolished.; or,
+(III) if applicable, the transfer value approved by USDA..
+Acquisition cost is limited to; or,

+(IV) if applicable, the appraised land value for transactions which include where all existing buildings will be demolished.; or,

-(v) if applicable for Developments that will be demolished.
-The resulting financed using tax-exempt mortgage revenue bonds that currently have project-based rental assistance or currently have rent restrictions that will remain in place on the property after the acquisition cost will be referred to as the "Adjusted Acquisition Cost." and the current owner meets subsection (e)(1)(B)(i), the Underwriter shall only restrict the acquisition costs if it exceeds the "as-is" value conclusion evidenced by clause (ii)(II)(-a-) of this subparagraph.
-The appraisal must be reviewed by an independent appraiser selected from the Department's list of approved appraisers.
+(V) if applicable, for Developments that will be demolished.
+The resulting financed using tax-exempt mortgage revenue bonds that currently have project-based rental assistance or currently have rent restrictions that will remain in place on the property after the acquisition cost will be referred to as the "Adjusted"

+Acquisition Cost." and the current owner meets clause (e)(1)(B)(i) of this paragraph, the Underwriter shall only restrict the acquisition costs if it exceeds the "as-is" value conclusion evidenced by item (B)(ii)(II)(-a-) of this subparagraph.
+The appraisal used for this purpose must be reviewed by a licensed or certified appraiser by the Texas Appraisal Licensing and Certification Board that is not related to the original appraiser or anyone on the Development Team and in accordance with USPAP Standard 3.
+If the reviewing appraiser disagrees with the appraised value determined by the appraiser, the Underwriter will determine the acquisition cost to be used in the analysis.

-(D) Eligible Basis on Acquisition of Buildings.
-Building acquisition cost will be included in the underwritten Eligible Basis if the Applicant provided an appraisal that meets the Department's Appraisal Rules and Guidelines as described in §11.304 of this chapter-(relating to Appraisal Rules and Guidelines).
-The underwritten eligible building cost will be evaluation as described in clause (iv) of this subparagraph and with the lowest of the values determined based on clauses (i) - (iii) of this subparagraph:
+(PC) Eligible Basis on Acquisition of Buildings.
+Building acquisition cost will be included in the underwritten Eligible Basis if the Applicant provided an appraisal that meets the Department's Appraisal Rules and Guidelines as described in §11.304 of this chapter. (relating to Appraisal Rules and Guidelines).
+The underwritten eligible building cost will be evaluated as described in clause (iv) of this subparagraph and with the lowest of the values determined based on clauses (i) - (ivii) of this subparagraph:

-- (i) the Applicant's stated eligible building acquisition cost; - (ii) the total acquisition cost reflected in the Site Control document(s), or the Adjusted Acquisition Cost (as defined in subparagraph (B)(iii) of this paragraph), prorated using the relative land and building values indicated by the applicable appraised value; or - (iii) the total acquisition cost reflected in the Site Control document(s), or the Adjusted Acquisition Cost (as defined in subparagraph (B)(iii) of this paragraph), less the appraised "as-vacant" land value; or - (iv) the Underwriter will use the value that best corresponds to the circumstances presently affecting the Development that will continue to affect the Development after transfer to the new owner in determining the building value.
+(i) the Applicant's stated eligible building acquisition cost;

+(ii) the total acquisition cost reflected in the Site Control document(s), or the Adjusted Acquisition Cost (as defined in subparagraph (B)(iii) of this paragraph), prorated using the relative land and building values indicated by the applicable appraised value; or

+(iii) the total acquisition cost reflected in the Site Control document(s), or the Adjusted Acquisition Cost (as defined in subparagraph (B)(iii) of this paragraph), less the appraised "as-vacant" land value; or

+(iv) the Underwriter will use the value that best corresponds to the circumstances presently affecting the Development that will continue to affect the Development after transfer to the new owner in determining the building value.
 These circumstances include but are not limited to operating subsidies, rental assistance, transfer values approved by USDA and/or property tax exemptions.
-Any value of existing favorable financing will be attributed prorata to the land and buildings. - (2) Off-Site Costs.
-The Underwriter will only consider costs of Off-Site Construction that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation. - (3) Site Work Costs.
-The Underwriter will only consider costs of Site Work including site amenities, that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation.
+Any value of existing favorable financing will be attributed prorata to the land and buildings.

+(2) Off-Site Costs.
+The Underwriter will only consider costs of Off-Site Construction that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation.

+(3) Site Work Costs.
+The Underwriter will only consider costs of Site Work, including site amenities, that are well documented and certified to by a Third Party engineer on the required Application forms with supporting documentation.